duongphuhiep/OrderService/src/OrderService.API/README.md

   }
 }
 ```
-to the queue `OrderService.Psp.AtosBuildPaymentFormHandler`, then we would obtain the following response
+to the queue `OrderService.Contracts.Psp.AtosBuildPaymentFormHandler`, then we would obtain the following response
 ```
 {
   "linkToPaymentPage": "https://atos.com/?ref=abc&amount=1",